grafana/explore-traces/docs/sources/get-started/index.md

 To use Explore Traces with self-managed Grafana, you need:

-- Your own Grafana v11.2 or newer instance with a configured Tempo data source
+- Your own Grafana v11.2 or later instance with a configured Tempo data source
 - Installed Explore Traces plugin

 For more details, refer to [Access Explore Traces](../access/).